Momo-2000/Graduation_project/README.md

 # Graduation_project
 ## This is my undergraduate graduation project
-Design and development of epidemic situation monitoring platform in Tianjin University of science and technology
+Design and development of epidemic situation monitoring system in Tianjin University of science and technology

 ## Background